dse/monospace-font-list/coding.md

-# Monospace Typefaces Designed for Coding
+# Monospace Typefaces Designed or Good for Coding

 At a bare minimum, the following sets of characters need to be distinguishable from one another: